← Home

 1,target_transfer,d52cd9079cf82595dd507640b7b09e34d2dbb63a56b555355f5ef8984f1eb668,2022-05-07T06:06:57+00:00,TYPrKF2sevXuE86Xo3Y2mhFnjseiUcybny,TTRmEA73gpoxK2KRmhL7GtcYLh88VefYss,15.5,Single USDT-TRC20 Transfer event fixed as target object

-#4.4 Relationship Edge
+#4.4 Relationship Edges

-The generated 05_relation_edges.csv is as follows:
+The content of 05_relation_edges.csv is as follows:

 csv